 Conducting with Sheet Music on iPad

 Maestro Jeffrey Kahane made his debut as a conductor in 1988 at the Oregon Bach Festival.
 He has since conducted many orchestras including the New York and Los Angeles Philharmonics.
-He is now in his last season as Music Director of the Los Angeles Chamber Orchestra.
+In May 2017, Mr. Kahane completed his 20th and final season as Music Director of the Los Angeles Chamber Orchestra.